33 Real Christmas Gifts for 14 Year Old Boys

 Samsung SmartTag2 4-Pack Bluetooth Trackers

-Why we like it: Tracks sports bag between locker, gym, friend's house
+Why I like it: Tracks sports bag between locker, gym, friend's house

 His basketball duffel registers on my phone from the school parking lot before I’ve even texted him.
 The tag’s been clipped to the inside pocket since September, surviving sweat-soaked towels and whatever mystery liquid leaked from his water bottle last month.